junwchoi85/car_rental_app/README.md

 # Car Rental App

 ## Project Description
-A cross-platform mobile application developed in Flutter, providing a seamless car rental experience.
+This project is a cross-platform mobile application developed in Flutter developed as part of the MSE800 Software Engineering course at Yoobee College.
 This app offers a user-friendly interface, real-time booking, and secure data management, designed to meet the modern demands of users and enhance the client’s competitive edge in the car rental market.

 ## Features
 - User Registration & Authentication: Secure login and registration with future OAuth2 integration for added security.